edde-framework/edde/docs/README.md

 # Important Notes

-!> **Huge note on begining** I think SemVer has some major flaws, mainly related to hiding how big a change in code base is (for example 1.2 with small api breaking change should be 2.0 same as completely rewritten library); thus I do **not** follow SemVer much more like **BrainVer**.
+!> **Huge note at the beginning** I think SemVer has some major flaws, mainly related to hiding how big a change in code base is (for example 1.2 with small api breaking change should be 2.0 same as completely rewritten library); thus I do **not** follow SemVer much more like **BrainVer**.
 Major version is generation jump (a lot of work to move to a new version) and minor versions marking API breaks.